Blog

 California, like many states, has its own minimum wage requirements that employers must meet.
 Under California’s wage and hour law, both salaried and hourly employees can be classified as exempt or non-exempt.

-The 2021 minimum annual salary threshold to qualify asfor an exempt employee is $58,240 per year for employers with 26 or more employees.
+As of 2024, the minimum annual salary threshold to qualify as an exempt employee is $66,560

 New York